esarks/SkylerThomas2/10_chapter-08-dig-deeper-secular.md

 Surface religion settles for low thoughts—a manageable concept that confirms our preferences.
 Deep transformation requires digging down to encounter what's truly Real—infinite, holy, transcendent, and yet intimately near.
 When we behold rightly, we cannot remain unchanged.

 ---
 ## Stories of Digging Deeper

 **Want to hear some ancient stories about this kind of excavation?**

 **Isaac Re-Digging the Wells (Genesis 26:18)**

-After Abraham died, enemies filled in all the wells Abraham had dug.
-Wells were life in that arid land—without water, you couldn't survive.
-So filling in the wells was an act of sabotage, an attempt to drive Isaac out.

-But Isaac didn't give up.
+Picture the scene: Isaac is living in the Negev, the dry southern desert where his father Abraham once dwelt.
+Water is life here—without wells, there's no survival.
+No water for people, no water for flocks, no way to stay in the land.

+Abraham had done the hard work years before.
+He'd dug deep wells, found water, established a life.
+But after Abraham died, enemies came and filled in every single well.
+They hauled dirt and rocks, stopped up the openings, buried the sources.
+It was sabotage—an attempt to drive Isaac out, to reclaim the land, to erase Abraham's legacy.

+Isaac could have left.
+Could have said, "The wells are gone.
+The work is undone.
+I'll start somewhere else."

+But he didn't.
 The text says:

-> "Isaac reopened the wells that had been dug in the time of his father Abraham, which the Philistines had stopped up after Abraham died, and he gave them the same names his father had given them."
+> "He reopened the wells his father had dug, which the Philistines had filled in after Abraham's death.
+Isaac also restored the names Abraham had given them."
 >
-> — Genesis 26:18 (The Message)
+> — Genesis 26:18 (NLT)

 Isaac had to dig again.
+Shovel by shovel, stone by stone, removing the fill, excavating through layers of debris until he hit the original well shaft.
 The wells had been there.
 His father had done the work.
-But over time, they'd been filled in.
+Water had flowed.
+But over time, they'd been deliberately stopped up, buried, hidden.

 Now Isaac had to re-dig them.
+Hard, sweaty, exhausting work.
+Digging through sabotage.
+Excavating through enemy interference.
+Going back to what was true from the beginning.

 This is the work of excavation.
 The well was dug.
 Your true identity was established.
 The truth about you was set.
 The well is there.